stefmolin/stefmolin.github.io/app/_posts/blog/travel/2024/odsc-east.md

 ---
 title: "ODSC East 2024 🇺🇸"
 subtitle: "Highlights from my book signing and talk at this year's event in Boston."
-excerpt: "Back in 2021, ODSC invited me to present a workshop on pandas virtually at their Europe.
+excerpt: "Back in 2021, ODSC invited me to present a workshop on pandas virtually at their Europe event.
 This was my first conference presentation ever, and despite it being virtually, I was terrified.
 Thankfully, I made it through and eventually developed a passion for it, overcoming my fear.
 At this event, I delivered a talk and had a book signing."
 date: "2024-04-26T23:00:00.000Z"
 author: Stefanie Molin
 tags: ["conferences", "reflection"]